Political Science (POSC)

 POSC 180 F Capital Field Trip: Sacramento Seminar 3 Units

 54 hours lecture per term.
 This seminar course joins with student delegations from other California colleges and universities that meet in the state capitol for a policy conference each spring.
 Includes presentations and panel discussions by legislators, lobbyists, public administrators, and journalists.
-This course will meet regularly before the practicum to prepare students for the conference and an independent research paper will be assigned.
+The class will meet regularly before the practicum to prepare students for the conference and an independent research paper will be assigned.
 This course includes a mandatory three-day field trip to Sacramento's Legislative Seminar.
 (Degree Credit) (CSU)

 POSC 180HF Honors Capital Field Trip - Sacramento Seminar 3 Units